Interpolating with generalized Assouad dimensions: Introduction

 Our first consideration, and the situation in which we have the most precise and general results, is on branching processes and associated random sets.
 We refer the reader to \cref{ss:gw-proc} for more precise definitions and only give an overview in this section.
 Let $X$ be a non-negative integer valued random variable; assume that $X$ has finite support.
 Then the Galton--Watson process $Z_k$ with offspring variable $X$ is defined by the recursion

 where $X_{k,i}$ are independent random variables with the same distribution as $X$.
 In other words, at step $k+1$, every child which appeared at step $k$ yields a random number of offspring controlled by the random variable $X$.
-Assuming that $\E(X)>1$, iterating this process yields an infinite tree called the \defn{Gromov boundary} $\partial\cT$ associated with the Galton--Watson process that is non-empty with positive probability.
-Fixing the natural metric from the longest common substring makes the Gromov boundary a metric space.
+Assuming that $\E(X)>1$, iterating this process yields an infinite tree associated with the Galton--Watson process, and this tree has a \defn{Gromov boundary} $\partial\cT$ that is non-empty with positive probability.
+Fixing the natural metric from the longest common substring makes the Gromov boundary a doubling metric space.

 Note that, almost surely conditioned on non-extinction, the tree $\partial\cT$ will have a subtree with full branching over $k$ steps for any $k\in\N$ with a surviving branch in every such leaf.
 In particular, this implies that the Assouad dimension will be as large as possible.
-Basic scaling arguments further show that the box-counting and Hausdorff dimension coincide and equal the ``average'' exponential growth rate, see e.g.\ \cite{tro2020}.
+Basic scaling arguments further show that the box-counting and Hausdorff dimension coincide and equal the ``average'' exponential growth rate, see e.g.\ \cite{zbl:1437.28015}.

 The question of determining the $\phi$-Assouad dimension then (morally) reduces to the following question: at which length scales do we begin to see larger than expected subtrees?
-We will reduce this to the problem of computing the large deviations of the underlying branching process.
-Our key result in this section is the following large deviations theorem.
-Here and elsewhere, we write $A \lesssim B$ to mean $A \leq CB$ for some implicit constant $C$, and if $A \lesssim B$ and $B \lesssim A$ we write $A \approx B$. \begin{itheorem} Let $Z_k$ be a Galton--Watson process with offspring random variable $X$ which is not almost surely constant.
+Key to this problem is the large deviations of the underlying branching process.
+In particular, we use the following large deviations theorem, which is more refined than the Chernoff type bound in \cite[Lemma~3.1]{zbl:1437.28015}.
+Here and elsewhere, we write $A \lesssim B$ to mean $A \leq CB$ for some implicit constant $C$, and if $A \lesssim B$ and $B \lesssim A$ we write $A \approx B$. \begin{proposition} Let $Z_k$ be a Galton--Watson process with offspring random variable $X$ which is not almost surely constant.
 Assume that its probability generating function $f$ is a polynomial of degree $2\leq N <\infty$ and $m\coloneqq \E(X)>1$.
 Define $\gamma$ such that $m^\gamma = N$.
 Then for all $1<t<\gamma$, all $\eps>0$ sufficiently small, and all $k \in \N$,